Erin’s Recipe Rundown

-Eggnog is one of those things that really rings in the holiday season.
-It just doesn’t seem like Christmas without a glass of rich, foamy eggnog enjoyed by the light of the Christmas tree.
+It doesn’t seem like Christmas without a glass of rich, foamy eggnog enjoyed by the light of the Christmas tree and this dairy-free version is just as good as the classic!

-Whip up a batch of dairy-free eggnog for your family gatherings, a quiet Christmas Eve at home, or a holiday party with friends.
-No matter the occasion, this rich eggnog will make the night extra special!
+Why You’ll Love It: This creamy, perfectly spiced eggnog is made with simple ingredients and can be prepped in advance.
+Whip up a batch for your family gatherings, a quiet Christmas Eve at home, or a holiday party with friends!

-For more dairy-free treats you might like this dairy-free crème brûlée, dairy-free coconut cream pie and dairy-free chocolate fondue.
+For more dairy-free recipes, try this dairy-free crème brûlée, dairy-free coconut cream pie, dairy-free chocolate fondue, dairy-free banana cream pie, dairy-free caramel, dairy-free rice pudding, and dairy-free fudge.

 Ingredients You’ll Need

-- Cashew milk: Unsweetened cashew milk is ideal for this recipe, but you could also use another unsweetened dairy-free milk or vegan milk (such as almond milk, soy milk, or oat milk).
-Do not buy sweetened or flavored milk, since you’ll be sugar and spices in later.
-You could also make your own cashew milk by soaking raw cashews in water and blending them in a blender.
+- Cashew milk: Unsweetened cashew milk is best, but you can use other unsweetened dairy-free milks of choice.
+Avoid sweetened or flavored milk since you’ll add sugar and spices.
+You can also make your own cashew milk by soaking raw cashews in water and blending them in a blender.

-- Coconut milk: Full fat canned coconut milk is a must!
+- Coconut milk: Full-fat canned coconut milk is a must!
 Light canned coconut milk will also work.
-Don’t use coconut cream, either.
-It’s not the same product.
-You also don’t want to use boxed, refrigerated coconut milk.
+I don’t recommend using coconut cream or boxed, refrigerated coconut milk as they won’t work the same.

 - Egg yolks: Use large egg yolks set at room temperature for this recipe.
-You can reserve the egg whites for an omelet or gluten-free angel food cake!
+It makes this eggnog so creamy!
+You can reserve the unused egg whites for an omelet or this gluten-free angel food cake!

 For more dairy-free comfort food, try these recipes for dairy-free potato soup, dairy-free lasagna, dairy-free mashed potatoes and dairy-free artichoke dip.

-- Immediately pour the custard through a fine-mesh strainer into a large bowl; stir in the vanilla, nutmeg and alcohol, if using.
+Strain right away: Pour the liquid through a fine-mesh strainer into a bowl, then stir in the vanilla and nutmeg.
+This is when you’ll add any alcohol, if desired.

 Ingredients